gnodi/danf/resource/private/doc/documentation/core/configuration.md

 In Danf, an application is also a **danf module**.
 A danf module can use other danf modules as dependencies.
 A danf module can use dependencies of its dependencies...

 Dependencies are automatically detected.
-All you have to do is to set the dependency in your file `package.json` as for any other node.js dependency:
+All you have to do is to set the dependency in your file `package.json` as for any other node.js dependency and process a `npm install`:

 ```json
 {